mcereda/programming/typescript/README.md

 transformedString = sourceString?.replace(/regex/, "replacementFor1");
 // replace all matches of a regexp transformedString = sourceString?.replace(/regex/g, "replacementForAll");
-// Transform only the first character of a string to lowercase. transformedString = sourceString?.replace(/-?\w/g, match => match.toLowerCase());
+// transform only the first character of a string to lowercase transformedString = sourceString?.replace(/-?\w/g, match => match.toLowerCase());

 // Merge objects